zumbalogy/command_search/README.md

 [PostgreSQL](https://www.postgresql.org/),
 and arrays of hashes.

-It provides basic search functionality as well as as quotation, negation, comparison, or, and and logic, so users can search for `flamingos` or `author:herbert` or `price<200 discount`.
+It provides basic search functionality as well as as quotation, negation, comparison, date handling, OR, and AND logic, so users can search for `flamingos` or `author:herbert` or `price<200 discount`.

 command_search makes it easy to add syntax and macros for users.
 The query `A+` could be handled as `grade>=95`.